KammRamm675/PyBer_Analysis/README.md

     2. Based strictly off the given information, I would say a more solid push into the rural sector should be made.
 Rural fare is a lot higher but according to the                   information given rural fares were the least experience fare type (see ATTACH PICTURE INFO) Rural rides stands at only 5.3% overall.
 The next being 26.3%

     3. Lastly, to accomplish the previous suggestion I would also suggest doing a sub-massive hiring in the rural sector for drivers.
-Not only were the fares the lowest in the         rural sector but so is the amount of drivers there too.
+Not only were the fares the lowest in the         rural sector but so is the amount of drivers there too. (see ATTACH PICTURE INFO)